-Home » Blog & News » Smoking and Diabetes – Dangerous Combination, Effects, How to Quit
+Home » Diabetes » Smoking and Diabetes – Dangerous Combination, Effects, How to Quit

 It is estimated that roughly 34.2 million Americans smoke according to a 2018 survey.
 A 2015 report stated that over 30 million Americans have diabetes, and another 84 million have prediabetes.
 Given the sheer number stated in these reports, there is bound to be overlap among people that smoke and have diabetes.

 So, in this article, we are going to discuss the devastating effects smoking and diabetes can have on your body.
 Before getting into the details, though, here’s a brief look into what we will be discussing.

 Smoking and Diabetes: Smoking is the leading cause of preventable disease, and diabetes is a condition that was ranked as the seventh leading cause of death in the U.S in 2015.
 Smoking with diabetes can worsen your medical condition can cause your blood sugar levels to be uncontrolled.
 The combination of smoking and diabetes can put you at an increased risk of serious and life-threatening health complications.

 Here is everything you should know about smoking and diabetes.

 According to Mayo Clinic, individuals that smoke heavily are twice as likely to develop diabetes when compared to people that do not smoke.
 But why is this?

 The evidence shows that tobacco use can lead to insulin resistance, which leads to type 2 diabetes.
 Smoking causes inflammation inside the body.
 The chemicals ingested from smoking damages cells, causing swelling.
 This impairs the proper function of the cells.